Governing Law

 Covered Products Scope

 Covered packaging materials (all consumer-facing packaging types) and paper products.
 CMC list to be published by MDE by Jul 1, 2027.
-Excludes similar categories to other CAA states: B2B tertiary, pharma/medical, hazmat.

 Exemptions and Exclusions